- List ingredients here

 - Add onions, carrots and celery to the casserole and sweat to a slightly golden colour.

-- Next, add the Worcestershire sauce, tomato purée, porter ale, beef stock and sugar.
+- Next, add the Worcestershire sauce, tomato purée, stout, beef stock and sugar.

 - To make the pastry, blend all ingredients in a mixer on pulse so as not to overwork.
 Place on a flat surface and knead to finish.
 If making individual pies, form a ball, cut into four and wrap separated in clingfilm.
 If making one large pie, simply form into one large ball wrapped in clingfilm.
 Allow to rest in the fridge for 20 minutes, then take out and roll on a dry ﬂoured surface to 4mm thickness.